chillinflute/ChrisxSam-Planner/Essay II/Essay Plan.md

 ### POINT 2 - HOW THIS CONTRASTED TO THE SUCCESS OF FEMALE ARTISTS
 - modernist female artists - composers
-	- Elizabeth Gyring - despite prolific compositional output (including a full-length opera and countless other works for a plethora of ensembles and soloists), her works are little-known and not well distributed or documented, even now [[@GuideElizabethGyring]].
-Interestingly, a phenomenon we don't tend to see among male composers
+	- Elizabeth Gyring - despite prolific compositional output (including a full-length opera and countless other works for a plethora of ensembles and soloists), her works are little-known and not well distributed or documented, even now [[@GuideElizabethGyring]]
+	- Alma Mahler-Werfel - some published works through husband, Mahler, but for most of their marriage her compositional and artistic output was restricted.
-	-
+	- Johannes Müller-Hermann
 - modernist female artists - performers?

 ### POINT 3 - THE RECEPTION OF THESE OPERAS